Ick, it's a tick! Tips for tick safety

 Know your environment

+Ticks are usually found close to the ground.
 Be aware of areas where ticks live and thrive.
-If you're hiking, try to walk in the center of the trail.
+If you're hiking, try to walk in the centre of the trail.
 If you need to take a break, sit on a rock instead of on the ground.

 Raise your protective barrier

 Wear long-sleeved shirts and long pants to keep your skin protected from ticks.
 Cover your head with a hat, tucking in any long hair, and wear high boots if you have them.
-Ticks are usually found close to the ground, so tucking your pants into your socks or boots may provide extra protection.
-You should also make sure there aren't any gaps in your clothing that ticks could get into.
+Tuck your pants into your socks or boots.
+Make sure there aren't any gaps in your clothing that ticks could get into.
 Wearing light-coloured clothing can help you can see ticks more easily and give you time to brush them off before they become attached to your skin.

 Use insect repellent on clothing that may come in contact with grass and brush.
 Repellents that contain DEET are the most effective, but make sure you apply according to the directions.

 After spending time in the field, do a thorough body check.
 Check your clothes for ticks before coming indoors.
 Inside, check your body for ticks; often you can find them before they have a chance to attach.
 Use a mirror to view all parts of your body, especially the following:

 - Under the arms

 - In and around the ears